 There’s More to Life Than Squats

-While the squat is a good exercise for the glutes, it doesn’t really do it for me when I’m looking for proper ways to influence the shape of my behind.
 For one, I used to have trouble actually feeling squats in my butt.
-The reason is because it’s a quadricep-dominant exercise and if you have inactive glutes (like the majority of people), your butt muscles just won’t pull their weight in the squat.
+The reason is because it can be a quadricep-dominant exercise and if you have inactive glutes (like the majority of people), your butt muscles just won’t pull their weight in the squat.

 So, if you have this problem and squats don’t seem to target your glutes, what options do you have left?